 Big life changes are inevitable, but that doesn’t make them any easier for children (or adults) to manage.
-Structure and stability feel safe to children, so new experiences like divorce, moving, attending a new school, or welcoming a baby sibling can be scary.
+Structure and stability feel safe for children, so new experiences like divorce, moving, attending a new school, or welcoming a baby sibling can be scary.

 As we face changes, we develop the skills of resilience.
 By navigating and growing from these experiences, we strengthen and train our “resilience muscle.”
 Children who are new to major life changes need extra support in addressing their feelings, understanding and adjusting to change, and learning new strategies and skills along the way.